 The Swedish Cultural Association of Manitoba or “Svenska Kulturföreningen av Manitoba” is the official name of the Swedish Club at the Scandinavian Cultural Centre.
 We are currently an affiliate of the Swedish Council of America.
 Many of our members are also members of the Strindberg Vasa Lodge - a fraternal organization with member lodges in USA, Canada, and Sweden.
 Our Association’s goals are to preserve, promote and celebrate Swedish culture in our community.

-The activities of our Association centre around monthly Coffee Nights on the third Thursday with seasonal snacks and featured cultural programming, Swedish brunches on selected Sundays, hosting of a number of Friday night “TGIF” dinner and speaker evenings on topics of interest, Swedish language classes, the Lucia celebration in December, Swedish Flag Day, and participation in Midsummer observance with the Vasa Lodge.
+The activities of our Association centre around monthly Fika or Coffee Nights on the third Thursday of each month with seasonal snacks and featured cultural programming, Swedish brunches on selected Sundays, hosting of a number of Friday night “TGIF” dinner and speaker evenings on topics of interest, Swedish language classes, the Lucia celebration in December, Swedish Flag Day, and participation in Midsommer observance with the Vasa Lodge.
 We also work closely with the other four clubs at the Scandinavian Centre to present larger Nordic events and fundraisers, such as the Viking Feast.
 We also have a summer crayfish party, road trips to historical Swedish places in Manitoba and a group trip to Sweden.

-The Swedish Club also hosted the Swedish Women’s Soccer team at the FIFA World Tournament in Winnipeg and launched a book called `Swedes in Canada, the Invisible Immigrants`.
+The Swedish Cultural Association also hosted the Swedish Women’s Soccer team at the FIFA World Tournament in Winnipeg and launched a book called `Swedes in Canada, the Invisible Immigrants`.

-The Club is proud of its local musicians and singers who help to preserve songs, dances and music from the past, not to mention the playing of the fascinating ancient Swedish instrument, the nyckelharpa.
+The Swedish Cultural Association is proud of its local musicians and singers who help to preserve songs, dances and music from the past, not to mention the playing of the fascinating ancient Swedish instrument, the nyckelharpa.
 We also welcome and host visiting Swedish performers and special events from other Swedish organizations outside Manitoba.

 These and other ad hoc events (e.g. Swedish movie night, Kubb by the river) are for the benefit of both members and anyone else with an interest in Swedish culture.
 You don’t have to speak Swedish to enjoy our events!

-The Club enjoys mutually supportive relationships with local businesses and academic institutions that share an interest in Swedish culture and we welcome opportunities to partner together.
+The Swedish Cultural Association enjoys mutually supportive relationships with local businesses and academic institutions that share an interest in Swedish culture and we welcome opportunities to partner together.
 Our major partners are the other Scandinavian countries that form the Scandinavian Centre.

-The Swedish Club hosted University students from Sweden and had them speak at a TGIF Dinner.
+The Swedish Cultural Association has hosted university students from Sweden.
+Each student prepared and presented special presentations about their home village and community at a special TGIF Dinner.
 The history of Sweden Immigrants is now housed in the archives at the University of Manitoba, John Dafoe Library.
 We have partnered with IKEA for Dala Horse Painting, Julbord at Christmas, Crayfish festival in August and the Swedish Press with articles about our activities accepted in their magazine.

 We offer Swedish language classes based on demand, which in a normal year may serve both beginner and more advanced levels.
 Acquiring basic language skills is enjoyable and has several practical applications, for example, when preparing for a trip to Sweden, for reading genealogical documents or family photo notes, or for communicating with overseas relatives.
 Our Swedish instructors are renowned for their helpful advice to those wanting to travel to Sweden.
 For further details, contact any member of the board, who will in turn provide an email address for the current instructor(s).

 This is the annual festival of nations in Winnipeg, Manitoba.
-This two-week long celebration showcases Canada’s diversity.
-The Swedish club partners with the four other Scandinavian nations to provide Ethnic entertainment and Cuisine.
-Each country honors their heritage by creating cultural displays about their history.
-Imported goods are usually available for sale.
+This two-week long celebration showcases Canada’s cultural heritage.
+The Swedish Cultural Association partners with the four other Scandinavian nations to provide ethnic entertainment and cuisine.
+Each country honours their heritage by creating cultural displays about their history.
+Imported goods are also available for purchase.

-The Swedish Cultural Association of Manitoba Executive Board 2016 and 2017
+The Swedish Cultural Association of Manitoba Executive Board 2019